Faculty Research Interests

 Inorganic Chemistry: The design and use of biomimetic catalysts (molecules that mimic enzyme behavior) to carry out "green" oxidation reactions using atmospheric oxygen.

-Svetlana M. Mitrovski Assistant Professor: PhD University of Illinois, 2006
+Svetlana M. Mitrovski Associate Professor: PhD University of Illinois, 2006

 Analytical Chemistry: Use of electrochemical reactions in the operation of functional microfluidic devices for materials synthesis and processing as well as chemical and biological applications.